CSCfi/csc-user-guide/docs/cloud/rahti/security-guide.md

     This way, only essential pieces of the software are present in the final image.
   * If the application is written in an interpreted language, use language based images.
-Instead of installing Node.js on top of the Debian image, use e.g., `node:8-debian`.
+Instead of installing Node.js on top of the Alpine image, use e.g., `node:21-alpine`.

 ## IP addresses for firewall openings